EvilPlankton/data-leaf/README.md

 * [mongoose] - ORM for node access to MongoDB
 * [mongoose-encryption] - encrypt documents/fields in MongoDB on the fly
 * [Passport] - For local user account support, authentication, and OAUTH support
-* [angular-better-placeholders] - Normal placeholders are short-lived
+* [angular-better-placeholders] - Maintains better placeholder visibility

 Supplemental Tech worth mentioning: